rheydenr/gemini.jpa/doc/Readme.txt

 sample bundles (e.g. org.eclipse.gemini.jpa.sample.basic).
 To do this, install and start the bundles described in "GettingStarted.txt" (included in this distribution).

+This release is only for migration to Java 11.
+No other bugs are fixed.

 Bugs fixed (including new features) since 1.0.0: